• Skip to primary navigation

 Brown sugar is low FODMAP in servings of ¼ cup or 40 grams.

-Bob’s Red Mill Gluten-Free 1:1 Baking Flour (in the blue bag) is my go-to low FODMAP flour.
-Wheat flour is considered high in FODMAPs.
-Whereas, gluten-free flours made with rice, potato, and tapioca starch are low FODMAP in amounts up to ⅔ cup or 100 grams.
+Bob’s Red Mill Gluten-Free 1:1 Baking Flour (in the blue bag) is my go-to low-FODMAP flour.
+Wheat flour is high in FODMAPs, whereas gluten-free flours made with rice, potato, and tapioca starch are low FODMAP in amounts up to ⅔ cups or 100 grams.

-Although this Bob’s Red Mill flour hasn’t specifically been tested, it appears low FODMAP by ingredients.
+Although this Bob’s Red Mill flour hasn’t specifically been tested, it appears to be low FODMAP by ingredients.
 It is also readily available across the US.
-You can usually find this flour in the “health,” “natural,” or gluten-free foods section of the grocery store, as well as online.
+You can usually find this flour in the “health,” “natural,” or gluten-free foods section of the grocery store and online.

 Unless you tolerate GOS, avoid the Bob’s Red Mill Gluten-Free All-Purpose Baking Flour in the red bag while low FODMAPing.
-This particular flour is made from higher FODMAP garbanzo beans.
+This flour is made from higher FODMAP garbanzo beans.

 Rolled oats are low FODMAP in servings up to ½ cup or 52 grams.
 Larger servings contain high amounts of fructans and GOS.